 If you’re at your day job while reading this post, I’m sure you’re not the first or last employee to be spending a little time online during business hours, for something other than work.
 Hopefully this helps to soften your day and give some food for thought.

 To the observer, working from home doesn’t look glamorous; probably because it’s often not.
 That said, I’ve worked for and with very wealthy creative entrepreneurs who have fancy properties in multiple countries, state-of-the-art supplies and top rides.
-They also tend to wear a lot of slippers and T-shirts.)
+They also tend to wear a lot of slippers and T-shirts.

-But since when were we auditioning with the world over who has the most swanky life.
+But since when were we auditioning with the world over who has the most swanky life?

-I know…social media can seem or be that way at times, but trying to impress others doesn’t have to be the purpose in our posting.
+Social media can seem or be that way at times, but trying to impress others doesn’t have to be the purpose in our posting.

-More often than not, the words, “I work from home” don’t usually get the “ooohs” and “ahhhs,” but that’s not why anyone be chooses to start a home-based business or work for a company remotely.
+More often than not, the words, “I work from home” don’t usually get the “ooohs” and “ahhhs,” but that’s not why anyone chooses to start a home-based business or work for a company remotely.

 Some dream of it while others stumble upon it, make a decision to do it, or are pushed towards it.
 Then there are those who can’t fathom how anyone gets works done at home.
-To each his own.

 You’ll find out a lot about yourself when you work from home.